CybercentreCanada/assemblyline-service-cuckoo/README.md

 # CUCKOO SERVICE

-## OVERVIEW

-This service provides the ability to perform live dynamic analysis on submitted files via the Open Source project [Cuckoo Sandbox](https://cuckoosandbox.org).
+This Assemblyline service provides the ability to perform live dynamic analysis on submitted files via the Open Source project [Cuckoo Sandbox](https://cuckoosandbox.org).

+**NOTE**: This service **requires extensive additional installation** before being functional.
+It is **not** preinstalled during a default installation.

+## CUCKOO OVERVIEW

 Cuckoo Sandbox supports instrumenting Windows, Linux, Macintosh, and Android virtual machines; and can also launch files that may cause unintended execution, like PDF's.
 The Cuckoo Sandbox monitors execution, filesystem, and network activity that occurs when a file is opened.
 This service summarizes these results for the ASSEMBLYLINE UI and provides a links to the full result set.
 Files that are unpacked and saved to